terry-cyber-hub/terry-cyber-hub/home-soc-lab/Jira-helpdesk-lab/README.md

-**IT Help Desk Lab — Jira Service Management Simulation** **Project Overview**
+**IT Help Desk Lab — Jira Service Management Simulation**

+**Project Overview**

 This project is a simulated IT help desk environment where I practiced real-world IT support tasks using a ticketing system.
 I used this lab to learn how IT technicians handle common user problems, document issues, and resolve tickets like in a real company.

 **I simulated two main support tickets:**

-Account lockout
+- Account lockout
-Password reset
+- Password reset

 **Tools Used**
-Jira Service Management — for creating and managing IT support tickets VMware Workstation — for running virtual machines Windows Server 2022 — used as the domain controller in the lab Windows 11 — used as the client machine
+Jira Service Management — for creating and managing IT support tickets

+VMware Workstation — for running virtual machines

+Windows Server 2022 — used as the domain controller in the lab

-Lab Setup
+Windows 11 — used as the client machine

+**Lab Setup**

 **I built a small virtual IT environment:**

-Windows Server 2022 acting as a Domain Controller Windows 11 client machine joined to the domain
+- Windows Server 2022 acting as a Domain Controller
+- Windows 11 client machine joined to the domain
-Both machines running inside VMware Workstation Pro Jira Service Management used as the help desk system Tickets I Simulated and Resolved
+- Both machines running inside VMware Workstation Pro
+- Jira Service Management used as the help desk system
+- Tickets I Simulated and Resolved

 **1. Account Lockout**

 Problem:
 The user account was locked after multiple failed login attempts.

 What I did:

-Checked Active Directory for locked account
+- Checked Active Directory for locked account
-Unlocked the user account
+- Unlocked the user account
-Reset password when needed
+- Reset password when needed
-Tested login on Windows 11 client
+- Tested login on Windows 11 client

 Result:

 User was able to log in successfully again.

-**3. Password Reset**
+**2. Password Reset**

 Problem:
 User forgot their password and could not log in.

 **What I did:**